cyberspace-simran/cyberspace-simran/README.md

 - 🔭 I’m currently `working on my self, ideas and exploring` 😎 and `trying to learn almost everything I can` 🤣
 - 👯 I’m looking to collaborate with people focued on `exploring Deep Learning, Quantum and AI`  😈
 - 🤔 I’m looking for new real life projects on Deep Learning and even a Job in Data Science.
-- 💬 Ask me about Anything, but if google dosn't know then it might be tough to answer.😜
+- 💬 Ask me about EDA and ML 🤓

 ### `Things I'm good at` 🔥